 - Even-handed treatment – NZISM should generally treat similar situations in the same way, unless there is a good reason for treating them differently.

 - Access to decision-maker – the complainant/member should be given an opportunity to address the person or people who make the decision.
 The decision-maker may get someone else to undertake part of the process (eg. appoint someone else to undertake a fact-finding investigation) but must personally consider what the NZISM member has to say.
 The decision-maker should also personally advise the member of NZISM’s decision.

 - Alternatives – NZISM should consider all alternatives before deciding on what action should be taken.

 NZISM has a Code of Ethics that represents the expectations of our members.
 It is expected that members are familiar with this document.
 It is also noted that NZISM have a Disciplinary Process, in line with our rules.
 Members are requested to familiarise themselves with both processes.

-If you have a concern, or an issue, with a NZISM member we encourage you to try and resolve it directly with them by:
+If you have a concern, or an issue, with NZISM or an NZISM member we encourage you to try and resolve it directly with them by:

-- Write to the member, being very clear about the concerns and requesting a response.
+- writing to NZISM or the member, being very clear about the concerns and requesting a response;

-- Request a meeting with the member to talk through the concerns.
+- requesting a meeting with NZISM or the member to talk through the concerns; and

-- Raise your concern with the member’s employer, if that is possible.
+- raising your concern with the member’s employer, if that is possible.